Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Dirac and Pauli form factors and helicity amplitudes in AdS/QCD

 \subsection{Helicity amplitudes}

-In addition to the electromagnetic transition form factors the $A_{1/2}$ and $S_{1/2}$ helicity amplitudes are defined through the transition matrix element of the transverse electromagnetic interaction between the nucleon and the Roper resonance states:
+In addition to the electromagnetic transition form factors the helicity amplitudes $A_{1/2}(Q^{2})$ and $S_{1/2}(Q^{2})$ are defined through the transition matrix element of the transverse electromagnetic interaction between the nucleon and the nucleon resonance states:

-where $q$ is the photon three-momentum in the rest frame of nucleons, $\varepsilon_{\lambda}^\mu(\lambda=0,\pm1)$ is the photon polarization vector, $\alpha \simeq 1/137$ is the fine-structure constant, $K=\left|q \right|=\frac{M_{R}^2-M_{N}^2}{2M_{R}}$.
-The magnitude of the photon three-momentum is defined
+where $\textbf{q}$ is the photon three-momentum in the rest frame of nucleons, $\varepsilon_{\lambda}^\mu(\lambda=0,\pm1)$ is the photon polarization vector, $\alpha \simeq 1/137$ is the fine-structure constant, $K=\left|\textbf{q} \right|=\frac{M_{N^{*}}^2-M_{N}^2}{2M_{N^{*}}}$.
+The magnitude of the photon three-momentum is defined: